After the floods, assessing Hurricane Sally's damage

 Evidence of water damage was rampant as the floods receded along the coast.
 The facade of an eight-floor apartment building in Gulf Shores was completely blown off, and damaged kitchens and bedrooms were visible, with furniture soaked from the torrential rains that pelted the area on Wednesday.

-Wallace of FEMA said that more recently built homes were constructed with some elevation from the ground, so their damage is wind-related.
+Slow-moving storms like Sally damage “more cars than you would expect,” said Don Griffin, a vice president at the American Property Casualty Insurance Association, an insurance trade group.
+Flooded cars are often a total loss due to damage to their electrical systems, he said.

-Numerous buildings had their roofs torn off, and rebuilding electrical, sewage and water systems will cost money.
+Around 11,000 homes were at risk from storm surge, though the final tally of damaged homes will likely be lower, said Tom Larsen, a principal with property data and analytics firm CoreLogic.
+“What is a little different here is that many coastal homes had to survive up to 20 hours of these winds which can increase damage,” Larsen said.

-In Gulf Shores, Paula Hendrickson, 70, evacuated her home near the water and came slightly more inland to her sister’s, thinking it would be safer.
+In Gulf Shores, Paula Hendrickson, 70, evacuated her home near the water and went slightly inland to her sister’s place, thinking it would be safer.

 But the wind ripped a fan off the front balcony of her sister’s home and damaged the roof, and Hendrickson’s car ended up flooded by saltwater and is likely a total loss.